sampsyo/cs6120/content/blog/2019-09-25-exceptions-in-bril.md

 Our implementation of exception handlers does not support passing exception objects.
-To support this in the future, we make handlers be standalone functions instead of just labels in an existing function.
+To support this in the future, we will make handlers be standalone functions instead of just labels in an existing function.
 This would make reasoning about the control flow of the program even less local since it would make handlers not syntactically part of the contexts in which they might be thrown, so we obviated this design choice for the current